AdityaKane2001/regnety/README.md

 ## About this repository

-This implementation of RegNet-Y is developed during Google Summer of Code 2021 with TensorFlow<sup>[1]</sup>.
+This implementation of RegNet-Y is my project for Google Summer of Code 2021 with TensorFlow<sup>[1]</sup>.
 The models were trained on Google Cloud TPUs granted by [TRC](https://sites.research.google/trc/).
 More on that at the end.

 Y Block:
 <img src="https://raw.githubusercontent.com/AdityaKane2001/archive/main/YBlock.jpg?token=APLNNKTOBNXVBHPYTBICS3TBFSK7U" width="588" height="250" />